randomtable/Indicator-of-compromise-Calculator/README.md

-# A simple Excel File for calculate Indicators of compromise
+# A simple Excel File to calculate Indicators of compromise

+Used Platforms:
+- VirusTotal
+- Reverse.it

 ### Method used for manual calculation
 - First of all, record the analyzed domain